chrisberkhout/pricehist/README.md

 economic data, real-time prices, or other temporal resolutions.
 Multiple or multivariate series require multiple invocations.

-## Future potential features
+## Potential features

-While the following features are relatively low value or beyond `pricehist`'s primary use case, they could be built upon the foundation it has established.
+In the future, `pricehist` may be extended to cover some of the following
+features:

 - **Time of day**: Sources sometimes provide specific times for each day's high/low prices and these could be preserved for output.
 This would require